SoftUni-Internal/interactive-content/EN/06-Unit-Testing/01-Seven-Testing-Principles.md

 We can overcome this problem by writing new tests and adding new test data.

-## 6.Testing shows the presence of defects:
+## 6. Testing shows the presence of defects:

 It is crucial to understand that even **after testing**, we cannot state that our product is **100% defect-free**.